Environmental issues in Southern Africa: Water issues

 Many Africans are moving to rural areas, adding to the already high demands for clean water and while demands are growing drastically, freshwater supplies remain limited.
 Adding to the high demands, Durban’s dam has decreased by 20% since 2010, and up to 30% of the water has either been stolen or given away illegally through international trading.
-“A review of water availability in 1996 estimated that the total average annual surface runoff was 150 million cubic metres, the maximum potential annual system yield was 33 290 million cubic metres, and total water annual requirements were 20 045 million cubic metres.
+“A review of water availability in 1996 estimated that the total average annual surface runoff was 150 million cubic metres, the maximum potential annual system yield was 33 290 million cubic meters, and total water annual requirements were 20 045 million cubic metres.
 Water requirements could increase by about 50% by 2030 (Department of Water and Forestry, 2000).”

 Although South Africa has of the best, cleanest water out of all the countries in Southern Africa, many don't have access to basic sanitation.
 A majority of Southern Africa's accessible water is unclean, making the water vulnerable for water transmitted diseases to exist.
 Water-borne diseases such as Hepatitis A and Hepatitis E increase, while some of the water become so unclean that diseases such as: Typhoid fever, Leptospirosis, Schistosomiasis, and Bilharzia are transmitted through water contact.